The Good and the Bad of Vue.js Framework Programming

 Solid tooling ecosystem

-During its 5 years of existence, Vue.js has gained a powerful set of tools to work with.
-The upcoming release of Vue CLI 3 is a complete rewrite that will deliver heaps of new functions.
-Vue CLI 3 will support Babel and TypeScript out of the box, provide unit testing, end-to-end testing tools, and a plugin installation system.
-And if that isn’t enough, Vue also has its own browser debugging tools, server renderer, and state manager.
+During 8 years of existence, Vue.js has gained a powerful set of tools to work with.
+The foundation for the Vue ecosystem is Vue CLI (Command Line Interface) which comes with heaps of out features to speed up development.
+It supports TypeScript out of the box and provides end-to-end testing tools and a plugin installation system.
+And if that isn’t enough, Vue also has its own

-Vue.js seems to be actively discussed in development community
+Vue.js is actively discussed in the development community

 The Cons of Vue.js